 How Is Periodontal Disease Diagnosed And Treated

-If your vet thinks that your cat might be suffering from periodontal disease, they will usually order an X-ray.
+If your vet thinks that your cat might be suffering from periodontal disease, they’ll usually order an X-ray.
 This is because many of the potentially serious signs can only be detected deep below the cat’s gum line.

 If your cat is experiencing more severe periodontal disease–often called stage two or three in veterinary terms–then a deeper clean between the gums and teeth could be suggested.
 The use of antibiotic gels can also help restore the gap between teeth and gums.

-In severe cases, your cat might need procedures to regenerate tissue or even bone replacements.
+In severe cases, your cat might need procedures to remove or regenerate tissue or even bone replacements.

 Preventing Periodontal Disease: Best Daily Practices